Political issues

 The Honorary Consulate of the Republic of Kenya headed by Anatoly Kovalenko operates in Kyiv.
 The Honorary Consulate of Ukraine headed by Oleksiy Serkov operates in the city of Mombasa.

-Political dialogue between Ukraine and Kenya has been continuously advancing.
+Political dialogue between Ukraine and Kenya has been continuously advancing, thanks to, in particular, active dialogue on the high and highest levels.

 December 1, 2016, the two countries held the first ever high-level Ukraine–Kenya bilateral political consultations.
-During the consultations between Deputy Minister for Foreign Affairs of Ukraine Sergiy Kyslytsia and Acting Minister – Principal Secretary of the Ministry of Foreign Affairs of Kenya Amb.
-Monica Juma, both sides have identified priority areas for further bilateral cooperation, development of political dialogue, strengthening trade and economic relations, intersectoral cooperation, enhancement of the cooperation in the sphere of education and science, as well as the development of the respective legal framework.
+During the consultations the Sides have identified priority areas for further bilateral cooperation, development of political dialogue, strengthening trade and economic relations, intersectoral cooperation, enhancement of the cooperation in the sphere of education and science, as well as the development of the respective legal framework.
+On September 7, 2021, the second round of high-level political consultations between the MFAs of Ukraine and Kenya took place in Kyiv, during which the Sides coordinated their positions regarding the implementation of previously reached agreements and agreed to promote the further implementation of the entire spectrum of bilateral relations.

-March 20-24, 2017, the delegation of the Committee on Budget and Appropriation of the National Assembly of Kenya paid a working visit to Ukraine.
+Inter-parliamentary cooperation remains an important vector of cooperation between the two countries: March 20-24, 2017, the delegation of the Committee on Budget and Appropriation of the National Assembly of Kenya paid a working visit to Ukraine.
 May 18, 2017, Chairman of the Verkhovna Rada of Ukraine H.E.
 Mr. Andriy Parubiy held a meeting in Kyiv with the then Speaker of the Senate of Kenya Hon.
-Ekwee Ethuro.
+Ekwee Ethuro during his visit.
+On October 12, 2023, an online meeting between the Chairman of the Verkhovna Rada Ruslan Stefanchuk and the Speaker of the National Assembly of Kenya Moses Wetangula took place.
+On October 30-31, 2023, a working visit of the delegation of the Verkhovna Rada of Ukraine headed by the First Deputy of the Verkhovna Rada Oleksandr Kornienko to the Republic of Kenya took place.

 Positive development of cooperation between Ukraine and Kenya is also observed within international organizations.
 In particular, it can be traced through mutual support of the candidatures within the United Nations system.